cloudboxacademy/azure_databricks_course/known-issues/unable-to-login-to-azure-databricks-account-console.md

 <img width="405" alt="unable-to-access-account-console-error-1" src="https://github.com/user-attachments/assets/36592ef0-7743-4d95-9ae3-503d5212e122">

 Both of these errors are seen by users with personal subscription trying to access the databricks account console via their standard azure account.
-The proposed solution is to use an external account to access the account console instead.
+The proposed solution is to use an external azure account to access the databricks account console instead.
 There are 2 solutions to this issue as below

-1. Use the external user created by Azure to access the databricks account console [Suggested by Microsoft via Microsoft Q&A forum]
+1. Use the external user created by Azure to access the databricks account console [Suggested by Dustin Vannoy via Databricks Community forum]
-2. Create a new external user and use that to access the databricks account console [Suggested by Dustin Vannoy via Databricks Community forum]
+2. Create a new external user and use that to access the databricks account console [Suggested by Microsoft via Microsoft Q&A forum]

+Both of these solutions are tested by me and a few others and they can be used to workaround this limitation.

 ### Solution 1 - Use the external user created by Azure to access the databricks account console